harmanlamba/NameSayerGUI/README.txt

 Requirements for the program:
 -----------------------------
 1) Ensure that you have ffmpeg installed on your local machine
-2) Ensure that you have java installed on your local machine
+2) Ensure that you have Java 8 or above installed on your local machine